tsmith123/react-since/README.md

     <Since date={date} />

 ## Live Prop (Boolean)
-The component by default is live meaning that dates will auto-update every sixty seconds.
+The component by default is live meaning that dates will auto-update at set intervals.
 You can override this setting by passing a `live` prop like this:

     <Since date={'2019-05-24 10:30:00.000Z'} live={false} />